martin9676/Polarized-Steganographic-Codes/README.md

 # Polarized Steganographic Codes (PSC)

 This repository contains the released version of the Polarized Steganographic Codes (PSC).
-Developed in C++20 and compiled as MATLAB MEX file.
+Developed in C++20 and compiled in MATLAB MEX file.

 PSC is a series of steganographic coding schemes that are designed with polar codes and successive cancellation-based decoding schemes.
 Compared with Syndrome-Trellis Codes (STC), the PSC series has higher embedding efficiency with lower coding complexity.
 It can be easily extended and further improved according to the requirements of the specific task.
 PSC series is a new type of near-optimal steganographic code that very suitable for large-scale practical steganography applications.